 Top Uses: Casual

 If you’re looking for a quintessential women’s fleece jacket for camping—or one that you can layer on and under while walking around town—the Patagonia Re-Tool Snap-T Pullover will suit the bill.
-This fleece jacket delivers impressive warmth and comfort while still maintaining some breathability.
+This fleece delivers impressive warmth and comfort while still maintaining some breathability.

 Thanks to the space provided by its boxy cut, you can comfortably wear a couple layers under the Snap-T Pullover.
 Moreover, this fleece fit snugly under a windbreaker or rain jacket.

-Another great feature in this jacket is durability.
+Another great feature of this jacket is its durability.
 It doesn’t lose its softness easily even after numerous washes.

 It is worth noting, however, that the Snap-T Pullover may not be a good choice for intense activities.
 It’s not quite as breathable as most of its pricier counterparts.
-The cut of the jacket may also restrict movement during intense activity.
+The cut may also restrict movement during intense activity.

 Nonetheless, to keep yourself warm after a day in mountains, the Patagonia Re-Tool Snap-T Pullover would be a fantastic option.
 Moreover, it’s available in at least 30 options, so you can easily find one that suits your needs perfectly.

 - Warm and comfortable